uof1745-cmd/PCN/README.md

 * Pytorch 1.5

 ## Dataset
-For training the network,  you need to download the perspective dataset [Places2](http://places2.csail.mit.edu/download.html).
+For training the network,  you need to download the perspective dataset [Places2](http://places2.csail.mit.edu/download.html) or [Coco](https://cocodataset.org/).
 Then, generate your fisheye dataset.

 ## Training
 Before training, make sure that the fisheye image has been placed in